Tigers vs. Orioles Player Props Betting Odds

 Mullins Stats

 - Mullins has four doubles, two triples, three home runs, 16 walks and 21 RBI (24 total hits).
-He's also stolen 10 bases.
+He's also swiped 10 bases.

 - He's slashing .267/.377/.456 so far this season.

-- Mullins has recorded at least one hit in four straight games.
-In his last five games he is hitting .333 with a double, a triple, a home run, two walks and six RBI.
+- Mullins has picked up at least one hit in four straight games.
+In his last five games he is batting .333 with a double, a triple, a home run, two walks and six RBI.

 Mullins Recent Games